Position

 • Manage and supervise security personnel, including hiring, training, and performance evaluations.

-• Conduct regular security assessments and risk analyses to identify potential threats and vulnerabilities.
+• Conduct regular risk assessments and security audits to identify vulnerabilities and implement corrective actions.

 Qualifications